 Overview: The ability to put words in alphabetical order is a much-needed one, but only comes with practice.
 The following alphabetical order worksheets can be used to provide such practice.
 Each worksheet features words related to a particular holiday.
 As an added bonus, they also feature a detachable word list that students can cut out and put in order before writing them down.
-The words in the word list also have the first 1-2 letters in bold to help students in their manipulation of them.
+The words in the word list also have the important letters in bold to help students in their manipulation of them.
 Use as part of a literacy center or in a seasonal learning packet for use during independent work time.

 Recommended Grade Level(s): First, Second